My Monster: The Human Animal Hybrid

 Curator: Evelyn Tsitas

-My Monster: The Human Animal Hybrid explores our enduring fascination and revulsion with the merging of the human and animal, and coincides with the 200th anniversary year of the publication of Mary Shelley’s Frankenstein.
+My Monster: The Human Animal Hybrid explores our enduring fascination with the merging of the human and animal, and coincides with the 200th anniversary year of the publication of Mary Shelley’s Frankenstein.

 Shelley’s seminal monster novel explores life and death and reanimating flesh.
 It is also the story of a hybrid outcast, for Frankenstein’s creature was made as a new species, from a combination of both human and animal parts.